 - Jewelry imports

-- International suppliers
+- International precious metals suppliers

-It is then sold via:
+It is then sold through:

 - Jewelry stores

-- Online platforms serving Malta
+- Online platforms shipping to Malta

-- A domestic gold mining sector
+- Domestic gold mining

 - Large-scale refining facilities

-- A deep bullion trading infrastructure
+- A deep wholesale bullion exchange

 Jewelry Stores: The Most Common Way to Buy Gold